 Work in Progress

 David Hansen & Cary Moskovitz.
-Text recycling in scientific research reports: An analysis of U.S. copyright law (In progress)
+Text recycling, scientific writing, and copyright law: An analysis of U.S. copyright law pertaining to “self-plagiarism” in STEM research reports (In progress)

 Cary Moskovitz & Susanne Hall.
-Expert and Novice Researchers Views on Text Recycling: A Survey-Based Study (In progress)
+Views of Expert and Novice Researchers on Text Recycling: A Survey-Based Study (In progress)